open-power/snap/hardware/README.md

 https://www-355.ibm.com/systems/power/openpower/posting.xhtml?postingId=1BED44BCA884D845852582B70076A89A

 If the environment variable `PSL9_IP_CORE` is defined in `snap_env.sh` file, the build process uses it.
-Otherwise, the build process is assuming the archived PSL9 IP core is located in `snap/hardware/capi2-bsp/psl` directory.
+Otherwise, the build process is assuming the archived PSL9 IP core is located in the `snap/hardware/capi2-bsp/psl` directory.

 ## The make process
 If you call `make` without any targets, then a help message will be printed explaining the different targets supported by the make process.